denten-books/plain-text/5-screen.md

-between films *The Terminator* and *Terminator 2*, where the "bad" robot that sets out to destroy humanity is cast at first in the guise of an animatronic mechanism, but then as an amorphous puddle of mercury that makes the original mechanical Arnold look like a friend and savior.
+between films *The Terminator* and *Terminator 2*, where the "bad" robot that sets out to destroy humanity is cast at first in the guise of an animatronic mechanism, but then as an amorphous puddle of mercury that makes the original mechanical Arnold look like a friend and savior [@cameron_terminator_2001;
+@cameron_terminator_2003].
 The first terminates with shotguns and tire irons, where the second morphs into human shapes and pours itself inside, threatening life from within.

 Like the terminators of yesteryear, digital sprites and bogeymen lose their hold over popular imagination.
 Digital photography, digital clocks, and digital humanities already ring archaic in their futuristic ambition, going the way of e- or i- anything: the way of retro-suffixes like -bot, -mat, -lux, and -tron.
 The digital dissolves into the everyday as all clocks, all books, all texts, and all human activity passes through some form of "digital being."
-My aim here and throughout is to understand what is meant by its evocation: to "come to terms," to make visible, to disturb it, to denature, and to make it strange again.
+My aim here and throughout has been to understand what is meant by its
+evocation: to "come to terms," to make visible, to disturb it, to denature, and to make it strange again.

 Although the quality of being digital plays a central role in the formation of new compounds like "digital media," "digital humanities," or the "digital divide," the very idea of what it means often contains entirely conflicting qualities.
 For some, digitality stands in opposition to the notion of naturally "analog" human experience.
-On this view, digital media reduce "fuzzy" and indeterminate human experience to something binary, discrete, and deterministic.
+In this view, digital media reduce "fuzzy" and indeterminate human experience to something binary, discrete, and deterministic.
 For example, in his influential monograph *The Cultural Logic of Computation* David Golumbia insists that "languages are not codes."
 Human